Mountain Tour – Swedens Highest Peak

 Day 1: Nikkaluokta – Vistas (35 KM)

-After waking up, breakfast and cleaning the cabin we start our journey.
-Today we drive through the Vistas valley, along partly open streams and between high mountains.
+The dogs are happy to stretch their legs after the long drive.
+We start the tour in the Vistas valley, along partly open streams and between high mountains.
 It is an area where usually many moose are spotted.
 We hope to see them, but that they stay far enough so they don’t bother the dogs.
 The trip ends at the Vistas cabin, where we spend the night.

 Day 2: Vistas – Alesjaure (20 KM)